 In Fall 2014, the California Department of Education will make history by revising its K-12 History-Social Sciences Framework to bring it into compliance with Senate Bill 48, the Fair, Accurate, Inclusive, and Respectful (FAIR) Education Act.
 In 2011, the FAIR Education Act amended the Education Code to ensure that the roles and contributions of lesbian, gay, bisexual, and transgender (LGBT) people and people with disabilities are accurately portrayed in K-12 history instruction.
 This report, sponsored by the Committee on Lesbian, Gay, Bisexual, and Transgender History (CLGBTH), an affiliated society of the American Historical Association, proposes revisions related to LGBT history.
 While the narrowest interpretation of law might require addition of a few token LGBT history-making individuals, this report calls for a more transformational approach.
 Social science education researchers have deemed a transformational approach the best practice for integrating diversity into frameworks and curricula.
 Such an approach expands students’ abilities to understand gender and sexuality as changing historical categories and as lenses for historical and contemporary analysis.
-It also reflects accurately the ways that professional historians have come to understand historical LGBT roles and contributions.

 In brief, recommended Framework revisions by grade and theme include:

 • Grade 2: LGBT families in the context of understanding family diversity as a contemporary and historical reality

 • Grade 4: Central roles played by gender and sexuality in California’s history as a site of rich, contested, and changing diversity